Avula-Naveen/ai-calling-agent/README.md

-ok and also tell me steps how to add.

 # AI Calling Agent

 Production outbound voice platform for **campaign-based lead qualification**.
 Built for the [10000 Coders](https://10000coders.in) sales team — automated dialing, bilingual voice conversations, and structured outcomes in one operator console.